isage/Adrenaline/cef/xmbctrl/README.md

 ## Credits

- - ARK-4 Team: For help and camaraderie and bits of code
+ - ARK CFW Team: For help and camaraderie and bits of code

 ## License